Ninetalesgh/dndcampaign/vault/dm/meta/item_templates.md

 spear with finesse and brace.

+something that improves specific spells (like moonbeam radius)

 webgrip rucksack - This spider leather bag is lined with a thin layer of adhesive web.
 Items stored inside the bag are held in place by the web,